About the program

-Rotations in minimally invasive surgery and urology can be arranged, as well as arranging to spend time with community pelvic floor physiotherapists.
+Rotations in minimally invasive surgery, urology, colorectal surgery, gastroenterology and other urogynecology training centers can be arranged, as well as arranging to spend time with community pelvic floor physiotherapists.
 Elective opportunities will be available during each year of fellowship.
 There are no fellowship on-call responsibilities, although fellows will be able to provide locum OB/Gyn on call coverage as long as it does not interfere with fellowship responsibilities.

 The program encourages and supports research.
 Fellows are expected to be academically productive and are encouraged to submit one publishable paper by the end of their training period.
 Fellows will determine an academic focus of teaching or research in their fellowship.

-- If you are currently a final year resident or have completed residency less than five years ago, one referee must be your residency program director
+Reference letters should be directed to the Fellowship Training Program Assistant for Urogynecology.
+Please visit our web page, McMaster University's Obstetrics & Gynecology, "Contact Us" page for full contact information.
+If you are currently a final year resident or have completed residency less than five years ago, one referee must be your residency program director.

 Certification in Obstetrics and Gynecology by the Royal College of Physicians and Surgeons of Canada or equivalent is required by July 1 of the year of entry into fellowship.